-Top-up modules include:
+Top-up modules are:

 There will be a combination of lectures, online learning and practical placements.

-Typically you will have two days per week on campus, which will involve lectures, workshops, presentations and group work; two days self directed learning via Blackboard (online learning platform) and one day per week practice development.
+Typically you will have two days per week on campus, which will involve lectures, workshops, presentations and group work; two days self-directed learning via Blackboard (online learning platform) and one day per week practice development in your second year.

 You will have access to a wide range of IT support to aid the two days self directed learning each week which complements the time spent in lectures.